godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 = Can I start the order numbers at a particular number? =

-This free version does not have that functionality, but now you can with the paid [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/extension/sequential-order-numbers-pro/)
+This free version does not have that functionality, but now you can with the paid [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/products/sequential-order-numbers-pro/)

 = Can I set an order number prefix/suffix? =

-This free version does not have that functionality, but now you can with the paid [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/extension/sequential-order-numbers-pro/)
+This free version does not have that functionality, but now you can with the paid [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/products/sequential-order-numbers-pro/)

 == Changelog ==

+= 1.2.4 =
+* WordPress 3.5 compatibility fix
+* Order numbers not assigned to temporary auto-draft orders created from the admin

 = 1.2.3 =
 * Removed WooCommerce functions, which caused a compatibility issue with other WooCommerce plugins